To manually specify a domain controller, add the following entry to the Centrify configuration file, /etc/centrifydc/centrifydc.conf:

 The Centrify Agent will attempt to connect to the domain controllers in the order specified.
 For example, if the domain controller dc1.mylab.test cannot be reached, the agent will then attempt to connect to dc2.mylab.test.

 If the global catalog for a given domain is on a different domain controller, you can add a separate dns.gc.domain_name entry to the configuration file to specify the location of the global catalog.
 For example:

 You can add as many domain and domain controller entries to the Centrify configuration file as you need.
-Because the entries manually specified in the configuration file override any site settings for your domain, you can completely control the Centrify UNIX agent’s binding to the domains in your forest through this mechanism.
+Because the entries manually specified in the configuration file override any site settings for your domain, you can completely control the Centrify Agent for *NIX’s binding to the domains in your forest through this mechanism.